 Make no mistake: iOS 14 is going to bring some big changes to your iPhone, starting with how you find apps and info all the way down to new features in some of your favorite built-in apps.
-And with the public beta of iOS 14 now appearing, you can see for yourself how big those changes will be.
+And with the public beta of iOS 14 now available, you can see for yourself how big those changes will be.

 Release Date: Fall 2020